crossplane/docs/content/master/concepts/providers.md

 # Removed for brevity
 ```

-#### Upgrade policy
+#### Revision activation policy

-Crossplane automatically upgrades a Provider the to the latest version available
+The `Active` package revision
-in the package cache.
+is the package controller actively reconciling resources.

+By default Crossplane sets the most recently installed package revision as
+`Active`.

 Control the Provider upgrade behavior with a
 {{<hover label="revision" line="6">}}revisionActivationPolicy{{</hover>}}.